PX4/PX4-user_guide/en/flight_controller/beaglebone_blue.md

 If you want to build PX4, there are additional setup steps for this library.

-At time of writing the *librobotcontrol* debian package is only available on BeagleBoard products (not BeagleBone Blue).
+At time of writing, without modifying its build files to add cross compile support, the *librobotcontrol* debian package is only available on BeagleBoard products including BeagleBone Blue.
 Here are the ways to obtain the *librobotcontrol* on BeagleBone Blue:

 1. Use the one pre-installed in BeagleBoard images.